ord-premise/cell-digital-twin-integration/README.md

 # D3.4: Association of cell assembly and testing data via a digital twin, and an implementation for integrating battery-cell history containing both automated and manual data

 This deliverable demonstrates the integration of coin cell data and metadata collected from manual/automated assembly and testing experiments into an ELN, including timestamped metadata for recording sample history.
-The involved scripts are also provided.
+The functionality is implemented in the [Aurora Cycler Manager](https://github.com/EmpaEconversion/aurora-cycler-manager/tree/0.5.1).

 ## Authors